Shaw to miss FA Cup semi-final

-Manchester United will be without Luke Shaw for Sunday's FA Cup semi-final clash with Chelsea at Wembley.

-The full-back twisted his ankle during the 2-2 Premier League draw with Southampton at Old Trafford and sat out the 2-0 win at Crystal Palace on Thursday.
+The full-back twisted his ankle during the 2-2 Premier League draw with Southampton at Old Trafford and sat out the 2-0 win at Crystal Palace on Friday (AEST).

 Manager Ole Gunnar Solskjaer does not expect Shaw to be ready to face Frank Lampard's side, but there is better news for Brandon Williams, who sustained a worrying head injury against the Saints and also missed the game at Selhurst Park, having suffered heavy bruising around his left eye.